Zanzibar Beaches, Tanzania

 Local soccer games sensibly start around dusk.

-Ras Nungwi, a relaxed fishing village on the north tip of Zanzibar is traditionally a dhow building spot that has morphed recently into Zanzibar’s favourite beach resort with swarms of tourists and humming concrete mixers putting up the latest low-rise resort, but still pleasant and with a full complement of warm, turquoise seas and broad bands of white sand, even if they are coated in seaweed in winter time (November-January).
+Ras Nungwi, a relaxed fishing village on the north tip of Zanzibar is traditionally a dhow building spot that has evolved recently into Zanzibar beaches favourite resort area with swarms of tourists and humming concrete mixers putting up the latest low-rise resort, but still pleasant and with a full complement of warm, turquoise seas and broad bands of white sand, even if they are coated in seaweed in winter time (November-January).

 Scuba, snorkelling, wind-surfing and sunset dhow cruises are all available around Nungwi, as is a lively nightlife much favoured by backpackers.